-Aircraft operations have fluctuated over the years with dips in 2002, 2014 and 2020/21 due to the COVID-19 pandemic.
+Aircraft operations have fluctuated over the years with dips in 2002, 2014 and more recently in 2020/21 due to the COVID-19 pandemic.

-Since 2015 aircraft operations have increased steadily.
+Between 2015 and 2020 aircraft operations increased steadily.
 However, the effect of the COVID-19 pandemic has greatly impacted the aircraft operations in recent months.

-The number of aircraft operations in the three-month period February 2021 to April 2021 has decreased by 10% when compared to the same period last year.
-However, this period last year was heavily affected by the pandemic and was itself 40% down on aircraft operations compared to the year before (pre-pandemic).
+The number of aircraft operations in the three-month period November 2021 to January 2022 has decreased by 24% when compared to the same period last year, due varying levels of pandemic restrictions.
+Aircraft operations for this period in 2021 are down 51% from the operations in the same period in 2019 (pre-pandemic).

-Daytime operations have decreased by 6% and night-time operations have decreased by 37% when compared to the same (pandemic affected) period last year.
+Daytime operations have decreased by 26% and night-time operations have decreased by 6% when compared to the same (pandemic affected) period last year.